Neptune430/Cypher-Your-IT-Cybersecurity-Study-Session-Planner/README.md

 ### Analysis Table

-Whiskers was prompted to generate a structured summary analysis table:
+A structured summary analysis table was then generated:

 > *"Generate a summary analysis table showing the minimum, maximum, average, and standard deviation for each numerical measurement in the dataset.
 Flag any values that deviate more than 2 standard deviations from the mean."*